mayu-live/framework/klenod-plan.md

         that owns each slot, and include their modules in route asset traversal.
   - [x] Resolve Klenod's closest `+not-found` and `+error` views, including their layout chains, when page resolution fails before a session starts.
-  - [ ] Decide how initial and live VDOM render failures should transition to a `+error` view without discarding Mayu's component error-boundary and render-error-patch behavior.
+  - [x] Keep Mayu's existing error-boundary and render-error-patch behavior for initial and live VDOM failures.
+Only failures while resolving a route before its session starts transition to the closest `+error` view, so a live session never loses its tree or state by being remounted as a route.
 - [x] Return a resolved-page value containing the VDOM descriptor, HTTP status, canonical route module IDs, CSS references, and JavaScript references.
 - [ ] Query assets from the root, rendered layouts, page, and rendered slot